jaaclaine/100-days-of-code/README.md

 - **DAY 001 -** focus on learn Git and started the 'form' project
 - **DAY 002 -** work on css of the 'form' focus on style SVG
 - **DAY 003 -** started the javascript part
 - **DAY 004 -** spend so many time searching for thing in javascript that i didn't know how to do, but worthed
+- **DAY 005 -** working on personal projects